And we’re off to Scotland in our ‘Reflections of the past and mirrors to the future…’

 - Look in awe at ancient castles that stand proudly in the middle of busy city centers, or rest on the edge of rocky shorelines

-- Compare the darky, bottomless waters of inland lochs, with the jeweled aquamarine coastlines of the tiny islands”
+- Compare the dark, bottomless waters of inland lochs, with the jeweled aquamarine coastlines of the tiny islands”

 The Legend and History of the Scottish Thistle

 The Thistle has been recognized as a Scottish symbol for centuries, and the legend surrounding it goes back about 800 years.

 In the 13th Century, Norse invaders (under orders from King Haakon IV of Norway) attempted to spring a ‘surprise night-raid’ on a portion of King Alexander III’s army in Northern Scotland.

 So that they wouldn’t wake the sleeping Scots, the Vikings crept stealthily (and barefoot) across the Scottish landscape.

 Unfortunately for them, they weren’t aware of the abundant growth of Scottish Thistles, and when an unlucky Norseman happened to step on the vicious thorns of this native plant, his cries gave away the raiding party’s whereabouts!